Miguelus373/Rick-and-Morty-Catalog/README.md

     ```
 - This will start a local server that you can access with [This Link](http://localhost:3000/) on your browser

+## How to Run Tests

+> Most of this project's files have their own tests.
+Follow these steps to run them:

+- First you will need a local copy of this project (folow the [How to Install](##How-to-Install) section).

+- Once you have this project and its dependecies, CD into the Rick-and-Morty-Catalog folder and run
+    ```
+   npm run test
+    ```
+- This will run the tests and show you the results

+---

 ## Author  ![Hireable](https://img.shields.io/badge/HIREABLE-YES-yellowgreen&?style=for-the-badge)

 👤 **Miguel Uzcátegui**